 8 things you won’t believe are in Europe

 We all know that Europe has a great many things to offer curious travellers.
-Characteristic capital cities, ruins from antiquity, castles aplenty, etc. Yet, there are some very un-European surprises hidden across the continent that are well worth taking a look at when planning a trip in Europe.
+Characteristic capital cities, ruins from antiquity, castles aplenty, avant-garde cuisine, etc. Fewer of us however know that there are some very un-European surprises hidden across the continent that are well worth considering when planning a trip in Europe.

 1. Wild monkeys roaming the streets!

 Yup, that’s right, wild monkeys – or macaques to be precise – roam the streets on the Rock of Gibraltar.
-This British Overseas Territory nestled on the southern-most tip of Spain, is fascinating for many reasons, above its famed macaques, and well worth a visit.
+These mischievous primates delight all who visit Gibraltar with their antics, which include stealing bags in search of snacks – so beware!
+The British Overseas Territory of Gibraltar, nestled on the southern-most tip of Spain, is fascinating for many other reasons beyond its famed macaques, and well worth a visit.
 Its British heritage is on display on every corner, think bright red telephone boxes, ‘bobby’ police officers, and marching bands.
-On top of which, are awe-inspiring views of Africa across the straits of Gibraltar – which you can cross in 60mins on ferry!
+All of which glistens that little bit more under the Mediterranean sun.
+On top of all this, from the Rock you find awe-inspiring views of Africa across the Straits of Gibraltar – which you can cross in 60mins on ferry!

 The floating 5* Sunborn Hotel is a particular treat